A molar pregnancy happens when abnormal cells develop in the womb instead of a healthy baby. This is also known as gestational trophoblastic disease.

 A suction device is used to remove the abnormal tissue from your womb.
 This is the most common treatment.

 During the operation you will be put to sleep, using general anaesthetic.

 Sometimes the abnormal tissue from a partial molar pregnancy is too large to be removed by surgery.
-In this case you will be given medication to induce a miscarriage.
+In this case, you will be given medicine to induce a miscarriage.